 One of the most perfectly preserved walled towns in Europe, Dubrovnik is Croatia’s single biggest tourist destination, and it’s not difficult to see why.
 A medieval town reshaped by Baroque planners after the earthquake of 1667, the city seems to have been suspended in time ever since.
+Plus, it's also close to several of the 10 best beaches in Croatia.
 Here's our guide on where to stay in Dubrovnik.

-With its cavalcade of historical buildings, maze-like alleyways and imposing town walls, the Old Town is by far the most beguiling part of the city in which to stay.
+With its cavalcade of historical buildings, maze-like alleyways and imposing town walls, the Old Town is by far the most beguiling part in where to stay in Dubrovnik.
 Almost all the available accommodation is in historic houses of considerable vintage, so expect an evocative whiff of history wherever you choose to stay.
 One word of warning: the Old Town is full of steps and will not suit those with baby buggies or mobility issues.

 East of the Old Town, but still within walking distance of the sights, the residential district of Ploče slopes towards Banje beach, a busy stretch of fine shingle backed bars and restaurants.
 Beyond the beach is a string of luxurious hotels.
 Each boasts its own private seafront and fabulous views of the nearby island of Lokrum.

 The walk from Ploče Gate leads northeast along a quiet coast road, visiting the Museum of Modern Art and ending at a secluded cove, with an optional trip to Mount Srd.

 In the height of summer, it can be oppressively busy within the City Walls when the cruise ships dock and passengers descend on the Old Town.
 Escaping the crowds with a stroll along the shore road gives you a different perspective on the city.
 And a trip up to Mount Srđ rewards you with sweeping views of the coast.